 How does a semen analysis work?

-The semen analysis lab report will evaluate many factors, including the following:
+The semen analysis will report results on the following:

-Volume: Normal volume ranges from 1.5 to 5.0 milliliters (a milliliter is roughly equal to a teaspoon).
+- Volume: Normal volume ranges from 1.5-5.0 milliliters (approximately a teaspoon).
 Low volume may be a sign of an obstruction in the ejaculatory ducts.
 Retrograde ejaculation in which the semen goes into the bladder instead of out of the body sometimes causes low volume.

-Sperm motility: Sperm motility is how the sperm swims, wiggles or fights to get through the cervix, uterus, and fallopian tubes to the egg.
-Normal sperm motility is when 50 percent of the sperm are moving.
-The lab tech will check to see how the sperm move forward, how fast, and if the sperm move in a straight line.
+- Sperm motility: Motility is how well the sperm swims to get through the eggs, traveling through the cervix, uterus and fallopian tubes.
+Sperm motility normally occurs when 50% of the sperm are moving.
+A lab technician will check speed, quality, and if the sperm swim in a straight line.

-Sperm morphology (shape): Sperm shape can offer clues to healthy development.
-If the sperm is misshapen, it may indicate the sperm was exposed to chemicals or toxins or has other problems.
+- Sperm morphology (shape): Sperm shape can usually help determine healthy sperm.
+If it is misshaped for any reason, it may indicate it was exposed to toxins or infection.